web-extractors/arachnid-seo-js/README.md

 To improve the speed of the crawl the package concurrently crawls 5 urls by default, to change that concurrency value, `setConcurrency` method can be used:

-> That will modify number of pages/tabs created by puppeteer at the same time, increasing it to large number may cause some memory impact.
+> That will modify the number of pages/tabs created by puppeteer at the same time, increasing it to a large number may cause some memory impact.

 ```js
 cralwer.setConcurrency(10);